x-77-x/SphereServer-0.51x/README.md

 <b>[ISSUE 04]</b><BR>
 -COLORED SYSMESSAGE, that lil sphere im using has it... looks like this SRC.SYSMESSAGE #0033,3, You have gained a reward!
 -COLORED SPEECH?!
+SRC.SAY #0033,3, I talk in color!

 <b>[ISSUE 05]</b><BR>
--COLORED NAMES, TAG.NAME.HUE 021   nice to be able to change the color of NPCs name
+-COLORED NAMES, TAG.NAME.HUE 021   nice to be able to change the color of NPCs name when single clicked

 <b>[ISSUE 06]</b><BR>